 - Select the Settings icon.

-- As your Nest is finished scanning for local networks, find your Wi-Fi and, if necessary, put in your password.
+- After your Nest has scanned nearby networks, locate your Wi-Fi and, if needed, put in your password.

-Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+Recharge it with the USB cord that comes included.

 4. Shutting Off a Nest Thermostat

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.
+If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.

 - You can also go to Mode from the main menu and select Off.